SamaherData/DonorChooseOrg/README.md

 **Features Engineering and Selection:**

-_Project  Posted  Month  derived  from  Project  Posted Date.
+1.Project  Posted  Month  derived  from  Project  Posted Date.

-_Eliminating  the  dependent  Features by Chi2-test
+2.Eliminating  the  dependent  Features by Chi2-test

-_A new data frame with text features
+3.A new data frame with text features

-_Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.
+4.Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.

 **Dimensionality Reduction:**